INRIA/scikit-learn-mooc/slides/linear_model.md

 ---
 # Logistic regression for multiclass

-Logistic regression could adapt even if **y** contains multiple classes.
+Logistic regression can be adapted to **y** containing multiple classes.
 There are several options:

 .shift-left.pull-left[<img src="../figures/multinomial.svg" width="100%">]